 School Location: Hanover, NH

-Dartmouth College is the smallest of the Ivy League schools, and the founder, Rev. Eleazer Wheelock, created the Hanover, New Hampshire college in 1769 as an institution to educate Native Americans.
-Like all Ivy League schools, Dartmouth has a long and distinguished reputation for educational excellence; the college offers a broad range of education with traditionally strong areas in medicine and liberal arts studies.
-Applying to Dartmouth can be a challenging experience; it has a small entering class and a high demand from applicants.
-In current admission cycles, the numbers of applicants have swelled to recent-year highs.
+Dartmouth (DART-muth) College is the smallest of the Ivy League schools.
+Its founder, Reverend Eleazar Wheelock, established the College in rural Hanover, New Hampshire in 1769 as an institution to educate Native Americans.
+Like all Ivy League schools, Dartmouth has a long and distinguished reputation for educational excellence, and the College offers a broad range of educational options with traditionally strong areas in business, engineering, medicine, and liberal arts studies.
+The most popular undergraduate majors are economics, government, computer science, and engineering, but a liberal arts emphasis ensures that students have the opportunity to take courses from a variety of departments.

 - A high school report (official transcript, school or class profile, and counselor evaluation)

 SAT or ACT scores (test optional for 2022-2023 admissions cycle)